 Reflections from the GHI Conference

 In early December, I had the privilege of attending the GHI Mental Health Conference, where my book was showcased.
-What began as a professional opportunity turned into a deeply meaningful experience — one that blended scholarship, spirituality, and personal connection.
+What began as a professional opportunity turned into a profoundly meaningful and intellectually engaging experience.

 The conference was filled with purposeful moments: encounters with new and old friends, thought-provoking sessions, and even unexpected family bonding.
 It seemed divinely orchestrated that my sister happened to be there at the same time and wanted to go to the conference with me.
-Between sessions, we carved out moments for sisterly connection, weaving together the professional and the personal (see picture below).
-That balance, between intellectual engagement and human closeness, became a theme of the entire trip.
+Between sessions, we found moments for sisterly connection, weaving together the professional and the relational (see picture below).
+That balance, between intellectual engagement and personal connection, became a theme of the entire trip.

 Pivotal Moments